 I’m not talking about the stuff in between the <head> and </head> tags, either.
 I’m talking about the server response that you get before you get all that nice HTML, or that fancy PDF, or whatever else your client’s website is slinging.

 That’s because, well, your client’s website isn’t slinging anything.
 It’s being slung by a server, and the server’s HTTP response is the first thing a web browser – or a web robot like Google’s crawler – will see.
 There’s information there you may not be properly reviewing.

-Implementing important SEO items in the HTTP headers is more common than you may think, and most of the major SEO tools don’t check them.
-It’s the number one feature we’d love to see in Screaming Frog, apart from scheduled crawls which we also built a utility to do.
-HTTP headers are so critical to our SEO efforts that we built a tool to use internally called Head Exam.
-It checks headers for SEO factors and lets us bulk check a list of URLs so we can audit a whole site.
+Implementing important SEO items in the response header is more common than you may think, and most of the major SEO tools don’t check them.
+HTTP headers are so critical to the SEO efforts that we built a tool to use internally called Head Exam.
+It checks the HTTP response for SEO factors and lets us bulk check a list of URLs so we can audit a whole site.